Where & how to get tested for STDs without insurance?

-The cost of getting a sexual transmitted infection (STI or STD) test varies based on whether or not the patient is covered by insurance, patient income, tests needed, and the location of the testing site.
+The cost of getting a sexually transmitted infection (STI or STD) test varies based on whether or not the patient is covered by insurance, patient income, tests needed, and the location of the testing site.
 While many insurance plans cover STD testing, it is still possible to get low-cost STD testing even if you are not covered by insurance.

 STD testing can range in cost from free to around $300.
 Even without health insurance, depending on your income level, some clinics, such as Planned Parenthood and NYC Sexual Health clinics, can give tests at a lower cost.
 It is also beneficial to call available clinics in your area and community health centers for their policies.